Growth

 Driving also has a human cost.
 My late grandmother used to say, “Cars are killing machines.”

 About 40,000 Americans die in crashes every year, with hundreds of thousands more injured.
 For young people, cars are right up there with guns and drugs as a cause of death.
-Globally, road collisions are responsible for 1.2 million lost lives are lost and the #1 killer of people aged 5 to 29.
+Globally, road collisions are responsible for 1.2 million lost lives and the #1 killer of people aged 5 to 29.

 We had been making remarkable social progress on this problem, year in and year out, for decades.
 Seatbelts, crumple zones, airbags, drunk-driving enforcement, just plain better driving standards—year after year, per-mile deaths went down.
 But then something happened.
 A new, competing social technology arrived; and for all its benefits to the world, it was not good for driving safety at all.
 That technology was the smartphone.